 Disability Insurance policies often include a waiting period, also known as an elimination period, during which you must wait before getting the benefits after becoming disabled.
 The waiting period duration varies depending on the policy, with longer waiting periods typically resulting in lower premiums.

-Find Out: Disability Insurance Pros and Cons
+Click here to find out Disability Insurance Pros and Cons

 Calculating Disability Insurance